Just-Abdul/IBM-SQL/README.md

-# Querying a disk-based database using IBM_Watson cloud tools
+# Querying a disk-based database using IBM Watson studio